Rie Tanaka: Personal life

 Tanaka's favorite phrase is "Never get discouraged, never run away, never give up," and she has been actively increasing her Twitter friends since around 2010, including Rina Satō and Kenjiro Hata.
 However, on June 23, 2013, a man with a knife intruded a Neptunia promotion where Tanaka was present, yelling "Give me Tanaka!
 I am the victim!".
 In the hustle, Tanaka fell and bruised her knee, and after the incident, she took a break from Twitter and later returned in 2014.

-On June 17, 2012, Tanaka announced on her blog that she had married voice actor Kōichi Yamadera.
+On June 17, 2012, Tanaka announced on her blog that she had married voice actor Koichi Yamadera.
 A year later, she disbanded her official fan club, "Cafe de Rie."
 She co-starred with Yamadera as Kusuo's maternal grandparents in 2016's The Disastrous Life of Saiki K..
 On August 3, 2018, she announced on Twitter that she and Yamadera had divorced in July.